Twins vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A couple of hot hitters, Carlos Correa and Spencer Steer, will try to keep it going when the Minnesota Twins play the Cincinnati Reds on Monday at 6:40 PM ET, at Great American Ball Park.
+The Minnesota Twins and Cincinnati Reds take the field on Tuesday at 6:40 PM ET.
+Royce Lewis and Christian Encarnacion-Strand have been on a tear as of late for their respective clubs.

-The Twins are the favorite in this one, at -155, while the underdog Reds have +125 odds to win.
-The over/under for the matchup has been set at 9.5 runs.
+The Twins are the favorite in this one, at -145, while the underdog Reds have +120 odds to win.
+The over/under is 9.5 runs for the matchup (with -115 odds to go over and -105 odds on the under).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.